GavinJiacheng/Ragnarok-Structure_of_RPG/README.md

 # Ragnarok-Cpp
 A real Role-playing Game!
-Can equip weapons, attack, level up and use inventory.
+Can equip weapons, attack, level up and use inventory.<br>

+Use the library [RapidJson](https://github.com/Tencent/rapidjson) for Serialization and Deserialization.<br>

 * how to play:
  use keyboard to choose the option you want to choose.<br>